-She specializes in documentary photography and film, focusing on environmental and food related issues.
+She specializes in documentary photography and film, focusing on environmental, sustainability, and food related stories.

-Experienced in all aspects of production from pre-production to post, she has worked on award-winning documentary series, short, and feature length films from The Kingmaker, The Biggest Little Farm, Foster, Gay Chorus Deep South, to Robin Williams: Come Inside My Mind.
+Experienced in all aspects of production from pre-production to post, she has worked on award-winning documentary series, short, and feature length films from I'll Be Gone In The Dark, The Innocence Files, The Kingmaker, The Biggest Little Farm, Foster, Gay Chorus Deep South, to Robin Williams: Come Inside My Mind.

 She loves being in the outdoors, volunteering, traveling, and getting lost.